-If you're like most visitors, you'll arrive on a cruise ship with limited time in port.
+If you're like most visitors, you'll arrive on a cruise ship with limited time in port and lots of options for things to do.
 Luckily, plenty of Skagway's hikes are well within reach even if you only have a couple of hours.
 Check out this list of Skagway's Best Short Hikes, ranked from easiest to most challenging.
-Get outside and find the amazing viewpoints and nature that Skagway has to offer.
+Get outside, help keep your Alaska excursions cheap, and find the amazing viewpoints and nature that Skagway has to offer.

 Once you've turned left, you'll be able to follow a well-marked and wide path all the way down to Yakutania Point.
 You'll know you've arrived when the path mostly dead-ends at a small picnic shelter, with an outside picnic table and a fire pit on the rocky shoreline.

 That is the end of the "hike," but the best views are obtained by either climbing out onto the rocks just beyond the picnic shelter or up the rocks to the right of the picnic table and fire pit.

 From there, you have a brilliant, unobstructed view of Skagway Harbor and the Lynn Canal.
 On clear days, you can see the Chilkat Mountains, where some of the world's best heli-skiing is.